 For some types of surgery, you may need to have some of your hair removed around the operation area.
 Your nurse might do this while you are on the ward, or in the operating theatre after you've had your anaesthetic.

 Your nurse might give you a tablet or an injection to help you relax.
 This will be an hour or so before you go to the operating theatre.
 This makes your mouth feel dry.
 But you can rinse your mouth with water to keep it moist.

 Your nurse and a porter take you to theatre on a trolley if you’ve had this medicine.
 You can walk down to the theatre if you haven't had any.

 Having an anaesthetic

-You have a general anaesthetic for bigger operations like a hysterectomy or pelvic exenteration.
-The anaesthetist puts a small tube into a vein in your arm (cannula).
+The anaesthetist puts a small tube (cannula) into a vein in your arm.
 You have any fluids and medicines you need through the cannula including the general anaesthetic.
 This sends you into a deep sleep.
 When you wake up, the operation will be over.

 Before you go to sleep your anaesthetist might put a small tube through the skin of your back.
 It goes into the fluid around your spinal cord.
 They can attach a pump to this tube to give you pain medicines during and after the operation.

 All the doctors and nurses wear theatre gowns, hats and masks.
 This reduces your chance of getting an infection.